darahea/joule_extensibility/tutorials/products/step1/index.md

 # Search Products - Step 1: Setting up the environment

-In this step, we will set up the destination to access the external weather API.
+In this step, we will set up the destination to access the SAP Gateway Demo System.

 ## Preview